lfrestrepog/if-docs/docs/reference/plugins.md

 * [Exponent](https://github.com/Green-Software-Foundation/if/tree/main/src/builtins/exponent): A generic plugin for raising a value to a power

 * [Interpolation](https://github.com/Green-Software-Foundation/if/tree/main/src/builtins/interpolation): A generic plugin for interpolating between known points.

+* [Copy Param](https://github.com/Green-Software-Foundation/if/tree/main/src/builtins/interpolation): A generic plugin for copying a parameter to a new element in the input array, optionally deleting the original.
+Useful as a way to rename parameters.